Ketan158/Festival-Sales-Analysis/README.md

   - Turn into an interactive dashboard using Plotly, Dash, or Power BI

+**Extras**
+  - Notebook is fully annotated so readers can follow the analytic workflow step by step

-  - Analysis for other festive seasons
+  - Easy to extend for other festive sales datasets or additional seasonal comparisons

 ---